 Memes reproduce by copying from a nervous system to another one, either by communication or imitation.
-Imitation often involves the copying of an observed behavior of another individual.
+Imitation often involves the copying of the observed behavior of another individual.
 Communication may be direct or indirect, where memes transmit from one individual to another through a copy recorded in a source.

 The transmission of memes is similar to the spread of contagions.
-Social contagions induced by A.I. through internet and smartphones are fads, hysteria, copycat crime, and copycat suicide exemplify contagious imitation of ideas.
+Social contagions induced by A.I. through the internet and smartphones are fads, hysteria, copycat crime, and copycat suicide exemplify contagious imitation of ideas.

 Patterns of meme transmission of homo sapiens, that are being morphed by A.I. :